 The Birds of Prey Compound at the Fairfield Nature Center is currently closed.

-Tuesdays: January 28, February 4, 11, 25; March 4, 11, 2025 10 – 10:45 a.m.
-(No class February 18) What do animals do in the winter?
-How do they survive in the cold temperatures?
-Young nature explorers discover the answers to these questions and more in this engaging, indoor/outdoor program.
-Activities may include stories, crafts, […]
+Tuesdays: April 22, 29; May 6, 2025 10 – 10:45 a.m.
+What do animals do in the spring?
+How do they prepare for warmer temperatures?
+We’ll discover the answers to these questions and more in this engaging, indoor/outdoor program.
+Activities may include stories, crafts, games, experiments, live animal visitors and explorations.
+For ages 2-3, accompanied […]

 Field Trips for Home Learning Groups: Enrich your home learning group by taking a field trip to the Center at Fairfield for hands-on, outdoor, environmental programs.
 Click here for program brochure.
 Science in Nature — Distance Learning: Bring the excitement and learning of our Science in Nature programs to your classroom with these live, virtual […]